CtrlK

 Specificity

-Lists multiple specific concrete actions: 'track events, identify users, manage groups, page views, aliases, batch operations'.
-These are clear, actionable capabilities within the Segment domain.
+Lists multiple specific concrete actions: 'track events, identify users, manage groups, page views, aliases, batch operations.'
+Also specifies the tooling context (Rube MCP, Composio) and includes a procedural instruction ('search tools first for current schemas').

 3 / 3